nkhralovich/the-temple-of-the-nameless-goddess/README.md

 # The Temple of The Nameless Goddess

-A script that tests a game "The Temple of The Nameless Goddess" based on d6 rolls.
+A program that tests a game "The Temple of The Nameless Goddess" based on d6 rolls.

 ## The Rules